Ptosis (Droopy Eyelid) Houston

 Ideal Candidates for Ptosis Repair

-Patients suffering from ptosis and are in good general health are ideal candidates for ptosis repair.
-Patients who are non-smokers and have no post-surgery healing issues are excellent candidates for this procedure.
+Patients suffering from ptosis and good general health are ideal candidates for ptosis repair.
+Non-smokers and patients with no post-surgery healing issues are excellent candidates for this procedure.
 Candidates should have a positive outlook and realistic goals.

 Patients suffering from moderate to severe eye dryness may not be recommended for ptosis repair, since the surgery can worsen the symptom.